Monday, May 10, 2021

 The "great fish" the Lord prepared could swallow a man.
 In addition, the creature either did not have a digestive system or else Jonah was protected from the creature.
 How was Jonah able to breathe under water in the belly of a fish?
 Only God and Jonah know for sure and I will take their word for it.

 Even Bible stories for children perpetuate the myth of a whale instead of the accurate description of a great fish.
-These mistranslations of Scripture keeps people ignorant of the truth and the beauty of God's word.
+These mistranslations of Scripture keeps people ignorant of the truth and the accuracy of God's word.

-Churchainty teaches that man has "free will" which is obviously not true... ask Jonah.
+Churchianity teaches that man has "free will" which is obviously not true... ask Jonah.
 Man has free choice, but not free will.
 You can run from God, but you can't hide.

 There is a moral to this story.
 Jonah hated the people of Nineveh and wanted them to be punished.
 Humans are often upset at God's forgiveness, of kindness towards, and grace given to those they think deserve punishment for their sins.